Sales Communication & Effectiveness Audit

 • Map roles early (economic, technical, users, risk/compliance).

-• Adjust messaging per persona: value, feasibility, adoption, and risk.
+• Adjust messaging per persona through account-based marketing strategies focused on value, feasibility, adoption, and risk.

 • Share short artefacts (1‑pagers, pilots, ROI snapshots) to accelerate consensus.